paulroub/tcr-kata/README.md

 6. `./tcr` to get to green and commit (or revert, and go back to step 1, if we fail)
 7. Repeat

+### Advanced version

+Run `./tcrloop` while coding.
+This will run the test/commit/revert script every time a file is edited and the files are in a compilable state.

 ## The exercise - Magic Square

 Write a function to validate 3x3 magic squares.
 A magic square is one where all rows, all columns, and both diagonals sum to the same total.
 For 3x3 magic squares containing the digits 1-9, that total will be 15 in all directions.